Search for emerging jets in $pp$ collisions at $\sqrt{s} = 13$ TeV with the ATLAS experiment: Results

 The test statistic is defined using the profile likelihood ratio whose probability distribution is determined with the asymptotic approximation~\cite{Cowan_2011}, and which gives a signal strength that is strictly positive.
 The likelihood implementation is handled by the \texttt{xRooFit} package.

 Upper limits at the $95\%$ confidence level (CL) are set on the pair-production cross-section for each signal hypothesis using the $\mathrm{CL_{s}}$ method~\cite{Read:2002hq}.
 Figure~\ref{fig:CLs_MX_ct} shows the upper limit on $\sigma(pp \to \phi^{\dagger}\phi)$ at $95\%$ confidence level as either a function of $c\tau_{\pi_{d}}$ or $M_{\phi}$.
 In general, for a given combination of $M_{\phi}$ and $c\tau_{\pi_{d}}$, the sensitivity improves slightly with increasing $m_{\pi_{d}}$, as can be seen in Figures~\ref{fig:MX1400} and~\ref{fig:ct1}.
 The limits are strictest for intermediate dark pion lifetimes in the range $2~\mathrm{mm} < c\tau_{\pi_{d}} < 100~\mathrm{mm}$, but sensitivity decreases for $c\tau_{\pi_{d}} > 100~\mathrm{mm}$ due to the reduction in tracking and vertexing efficiency at large radii.
 Similarly, the limits weaken for $c\tau_{\pi_{d}} < 2~\mathrm{mm}$ due to the strict requirements on reconstructed DVs, and dark pions producing jets with larger prompt track fractions.
 This results in more Standard Model-like minPTF distributions, which is the strongest variable in the event-level BDT.
 The limits have only a weak dependence on $M_{\phi}$, getting stronger at higher mediator masses.
-The cutoff in the exclusion contours at $M_{\phi} > 2~\TeV$ is due to the rapidly falling theoretical cross-sections, which become inaccessible with the current dataset.